Anjuli R. K. Shere

 Risk assessment, risk management, threat intelligence, cyber security, national security, press freedom, emerging technologies (including the Internet of Things), privacy

 Anjuli’s research centres on emerging threats to journalists from new internet-connected technologies.
 She is particularly interested in exploring these issues in democracies who are currently facing strains from outside influences and new legislation: Taiwan, Australia, the UK, and the US.
 She has presented her research via SPRITE+, IoTSF, Al Jazeera, The Conversation, and the New Statesman.
 Additionally, she was an intelligence analyst on Channel 4’s Hunted and Celebrity Hunted for six series (2017-2020) and is a “Digital Sherlock” with the Atlantic Council’s Digital Forensics Lab.
 Further, Anjuli has contributed to discussions on emerging security threats hosted by organisations including Harvard’s Belfer Center and Aqaba Process, the Leverhulme Research Centre for Forensic Science at the University of Dundee and Deakin University, and as an expert contributor to “We know what you did during lockdown”, a Financial Times Film by James Graham.

 Inspired by her work as a research analyst at the Association for International Broadcasting, she is creating a toolkit for news organisations and journalists to improve the protection of journalists and sources against threats from the Internet of Things (IoT).
 Her research combines theoretical cyber security, law, computer science, international relations and security, and journalism training with policy-oriented practical solutions, developed through mixed methods.
 Anjuli’s pilot study investigated how some high-risk members of the media perceive and combat IoT threats to their work and wellbeing.
 The study found that most of the pilot study interviewees only had an abstract idea of IoT threats, thus highlighting the need for further research and resources.
 All interviewees said that their primary strategy for mitigation of IoT threats is simply to avoid interaction with IoT devices.
 However, 26 out of 34 surveyed cyber security experts said that they believed that it would be impossible for members of the general public to opt-out of interaction with the IoT within the next five years, which would render the primary strategy given by all journalist respondents completely redundant.
 As a result, Anjuli’s practitioner-focused toolkit includes the following:

-(2) A categorisation of IoT threats to journalists, covering threats to information as well as secondary legal and physical threats, also created by literature review of currently feasible capabilities.
+(2) A categorisation system of IoT threats to journalists, covering threats to information as well as secondary legal and physical threats, also created by literature review of currently feasible capabilities.